swisscom/aws-generate-secrets/README.md

 ## Disclaimer

-This tool is not developed by, nor supported by Amazon Web Services, Inc (AWS).
+This tool is not developed, nor supported by Amazon Web Services, Inc (AWS).

 ## Description